The Dirty Secrets of Credit Cards

 This is something no other industry could get away with.
 You’d think there would be some kind of law preventing the banks from charging loan shark penalties, but there isn’t.
-Be just one hour late for a payment and instead of a $5 or $10 fee (which, prior to the 1996 Smiley vs. Citibank case, was the limit), you’re looking at least $30.
+Be just one hour late for a payment and instead of a $5 or $10 fee, you’re looking at least $30.
 Mine charges $36.
 Many financial analysts believe that with no cap on these fees, they will easily rise to $50-$60 in the next year.
 And remember, when you’re late they’re also killing you with a huge APR.
 Double whammy.

 4. There is also no federal limit on interest rates.

 Don’t you find it odd that in a time of very low interest on anything from car loans to mortgages, credit card companies can hand out APRs that embarrass loan sharks.
 Well, it’s not unusual to see 34.99% APRs, especially as a default rate, and the reason is simple.
 Most credit card companies reside in states like South Dakota or Delaware.
 States that have very weak or even no “usury laws”.
 So, there’s no cap on interest.
 By law, there’s nothing to stop them charging whatever interest they want.
 Here’s a map that links to the locations of top 10 credit card issuers.

 5. You can often pay interest TWICE in one month.

 This one’s called “two-cycle billing” and it’s also a completely legal loop-hole.
 Let’s say you pay off the balance of your card in full at the end of one month, say April.
 But in May, you don’t pay off your complete balance.
 Boom, some credit card issuers will charge you for two months’ worth of interest.
 Aren’t they lovely?

 6. Grace periods are getting shorter...or being eliminated.